-The two-parameter logistic (2PL) model \citep{birnbaum1968} includes an additional set of item parameters to the 1PL model which represent items' capabilities of discriminating respondents with similar ability levels.
-A larger discrimination parameter for item $i$ indicates the item is better able to distinguish between respondents with similar ability levels.
-The item discrimination parameters can also be considered as item slopes, describing how rapidly the probability of correct responses increases as the respondent's abilities increase \citep{An2014}.
-In the 2PL model, the probability of person $k$'s giving a correct response to item $i$ is given as follows:
+The 2PL model \citep{birnbaum1968} extends the 1PL model by incorporating a discrimination parameter for each item.
+This parameter reflects the ability of the item to differentiate among respondents with similar abilities.
+The item discrimination parameters are also considered as item slopes, indicating how quickly the probability of correct responses increases as the respondent's abilities increase \citep{An2014}.
+A larger discrimination parameter indicates that the item is better at distinguishing between respondents with similar ability levels.
+In the 2PL model, the probability of person $k$ giving a correct response to item $i$ is given as follows: